renderpci/dedalo/Readme.md

 ### 5.3.
 Manual installation

-Then, install Dédalo manually (provisional installation instructions for V6 beta):
+Then, install Dédalo manually [following this instruction(https://dedalo.dev/docs/install/#installation)], the process to install is:

 1. Download Dédalo and place it under the httpdocs directory of the web server.
 2. Create a database in PostgreSQL named `dedalo_xx` (you can change the `xx` as you please).